How do I become a USDA organic certifying agent?

 - Personnel information, including policies and procedures, names and position descriptions of personnel, descriptions of qualifications, etc.;

 - A list of relevant training conducted for certification staff and any proposed training to be conducted;

 - Administrative policies and procedures (e.g. Quality Manual, Certification Program Manual, Standard Operating Procedures, Form and document templates, etc.);

 - Conflicts of interest (procedures for prevention, disclosure report);

 - Description of current certification activities; and

-- Other information the applicant believes may assist in our review to determine compliance to USDA organic regulations.
+- Other information the applicant believes may assist in the review to determine compliance with USDA organic regulations.

 P.O.
 Box 790304

 Send a copy of the completed Application for Service, Form LPS-109, via email to the USDA’s Quality Assessment Division at QAD.AuditService@usda.gov or via fax to (720) 497-0571.
 Please contact the Quality Assessment Division for any payment or billing questions.